heyayush/heyayush-v2/content/posts/2021-05-25_introduction-with-next-js.md

 Create a fresh app by running `npx create-next-app` or `npx create-next-app --typescript` if you want typescript instead of javascript.

+**getServerSideProps** - Always run the server side code, for every single request this will be executed, then generate a fresh page and serve it. **Data is fetched on every single page load request**.

+**getStaticProps** - Only execute this at build time and if revalidate time is passed. **Data is fetched only at build time** and then store the html + json which is ready to serve on the CDN, hence that is served imediately without new request to fetch data.

+If there is neither getServerSideProps nor getStaticProps then we can call it completely static page which will never be modified and ready to use html will be thrown to user.

 That's all in a nutshell.
 Hope it was useful.

 \- Ayush 🙂